fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ### Retrieve live query results (SockJS)

 You can also retrieve live query results with a [SockJS client](https://github.com/sockjs/sockjs-client).
 The script to handle the request and response messages will look similar to the standard WebSocket API script with slight variations.
 For example, the constructor used for SockJS is `SockJS` while the constructor used for the standard WebSocket API is `WebSocket`.

+Note that SockJS has been found to be substantially less reliable than the [standard WebSockets approach](#retrieve-live-query-results-standard-websocket-api).

 `/api/v1/fleet/results/`